 No updates to report on Performance Measures this quarter.
 EAST RIVER WATERFRONT ACCESS--LMDC in coordination with the City of New York has proposed to a Partial Action Plan amendment which will move \$1,000,000 from this activity to Fulton Corridor Open Spaces; specifically East River Connector has been removed from the project plan.
 This amendment was put out for public comment on March 23, 2010.
 Comments on the Amendment are due on April 21, 2010.

-This Report Period Cumulative A ctual Total / Ex pected Low Mod Total Low Mod Total of Public Facilities 0 0 0 0/0 0/0 0/4 of Non-business Organizations 0 0 0 0/0 0/0 0/2 of Persons benefitting 0 0 0 0/30177 0/41385 0/144020
+LMDC received one comment from Community Board 3, Manhattan.
+A draft response has been written and once it is approved we will submit it to HUD for approval.

+This Report Period Cumulative Actual Total / Expected

+Total Total

+of Public Facilities 0 0/4

+of Non-business Organizations 0 0/2